lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 <h2> Introduction </h2>

-You may have noticed that many of the recent models seem to employ stronger emotion compared to older models.
-To what extent does this increase the model rankings on the Chatbot Arena leaderboard?
-Our [previous exploration](https://blog.lmarena.ai/blog/2024/style-control/) disentangled style and substance, revealing that style significantly impacts model performance.
-However, we suspected that style might encompass more than markdown formatting and response length—emojis and sentiment could also play a pivotal role.
+You may have noticed that recent models on Chatbot Arena appear more emotionally expressive than their predecessors.
+But does this added sentiment actually improve their rankings on the leaderboard?
+Our [previous exploration](https://blog.lmarena.ai/blog/2024/style-control/) revealed that style — including formatting and length — plays a significant role in perceived model quality.
+Yet, we hypothesized that **style may go beyond layout**—perhaps sentiment and emojis are just as influential.

-Today, we're excited to introduce **Sentiment Control**, an extended version of our style-controlled ranking that includes:
+Enter **Sentiment Control**: a refined version of our original Style Control methodology that expands the feature set to include:

 1. Emoji Count
 2. Sentiment (Very Negative, Negative, Neutral, Positive, Very Positive, Positive)